-7.3.18 Table 7.2 summarises the critical loads and current nitrogen deposition for the SSSIs that coincide with Sherwood Forest ppSPA69.
+- 7.3.19 The SSSIs which underpin this designation support many habitats which are sensitive to air pollution and upon which nightjar and woodlark populations depend.
+Given the diverse diet of these birds it is unlikely that a change in air quality will affect food availability.
+However, given their specific nesting requirements, impacts from air pollution upon these habitats has the potential to occur.
+Local air pollution sources in the area range from large farms, biomass and waste gas plants and main road traffic73. - 7.3.20 Table 7.2 summarises the critical loads and current nitrogen deposition for the SSSIs that coincide with Sherwood Forest ppSPA74.
 It is noted that not all habitat types listed below provide important habitat for nightjar and woodlarks.
-Nightjars can be found on heathlands, moorlands, in open woodland with clearings and in recently felled conifer plantations and feed on insects (moths and beetles)70.
+Nightjars can be found on heathlands, moorlands, in open woodland with clearings and in recently felled conifer plantations and feed on insects (moths and beetles)75.
 Woodlark feed on seeds and insects and require sparse, short grassy or heathy turf, together with bare ground, as they forage for food on the ground.
-They also require tussocky vegetation for nesting and scattered trees to use as song posts71.
+They also require tussocky vegetation for nesting and scattered trees to use as song posts76.